datadavev/igsn_resolver/README.md

 ```
 Note the `Link` header response which provides a hint to the client about alternate locations and profiles for accessing information about the identified resource as described below.

-The behavior of this method can be modified by an optional `Accept-Profile` header sent by the client.
+The behavior of this method can be modified by an optional `Accept-Profile` header[^1] sent by the client.

+[^1]: Content Negotiation by Profile is currently a W3C draft, https://www.w3.org/TR/dx-prof-conneg/

 If the client includes an `Accept-Profile` header of `https://igsn.org/info` the response is the same as a call to the `/.info/{identifier}` endpoint.
 For example: